 How can you make it surprising?

-– You can be against a popular opinion.
-(You will need to have very good arguments, otherwise it can backfire).
+– You can be against popular opinion.
+But you will need to have very good arguments, otherwise, it can backfire.

-There’s no use to writing something that everyone else already thought about.
+There’s no use to writing something that everyone else already knows about.

-This is always something that needs to be present in your mental arsenal: the habbit of asking yourself after writing something if all the words really need to appear there.
+This is always something that needs to be present in your mental arsenal: the habit of asking yourself after writing something if all the words really need to appear there.

-We’ll first start discussing this idea from the keyword perspective, and then from the normal word perspective.
+We’ll start discussing this point from the keyword perspective, and then move on to discuss it from the normal word perspective.

 Some people will tell you that it’s important to Optimize your articles for more than just one keyword.
 That’s plain wrong.

-You need to start thinking of the keyword that you optimize your article for as a Topic.
+You need to start thinking of the keyword that you optimize the article for as a Topic.
 Always do that.

 So just ask yourself if you want to build up lame SEO and confuse your audience, or really write valuable content on the web.

-If you just stuff in keywords over and over, you’re writing for yourself, you don’t care about the Reader’s Experience. (and Google will have a problem with that, btw.)
+If you just stuff in keywords over and over, you’re writing for yourself, you don’t care about the Reader’s Experience.
+Also, it’s not good for SEO either, because Google will have a problem with that, too, since it factors in user engagement and readability.

 – Drop the tangents and disclaimers